|Economics: Master's Programme, 120 credits|

 - convey knowledge to an academic audience as well as to society at large

-- participate in academic discourse within the discipline and contribute qualified and creative viewpoints
+- participate in academic discourse within the discipline and contribute with qualified and creative viewpoints

 - apply the economic perspective to other professional fields, nationally as well as internationally